RaheemAmer/WebZeroAcademy/Notes.md

 5. Align-items#
 	align-items: flex-start || flex-end || center || stretch || baseline
     It defines how flex-items are laid out on the cross axis.

-Stretch#
+    (Default-value: stretch=> to fit content(so if you give a flex-item different height, the others will be stretched)) Stretch#
 The default value is stretch.
 This will “stretch” the flex-items so they fill the entire height of the flex container.